rethabilethulo/git-basic-exercises-redo/README.md

-Checking out if this works!
+Checking out if this works!Well it worked!